Lots of support is available to you if you need help to self-isolate.

 - Proof of self-employment e.g. recent business bank statement (within the last two months), most recent set of accounts or evidence of self-assessment returns

-Agreed payments will be sent within 3 working days and is subject to income tax but will not effect any Universal Credit or other benefit payments you may currently be receiving.
+Agreed payments will be sent quickly and are subject to income tax but will not effect any Universal Credit or other benefit payments you may currently be receiving.

 Applications are for one person only and any further applications within the same household must be made by each individual.
 Separate self-isolation payment claims can be made for each period of self-isolation.